 - Authorisation for temporary exploitation of quarry substances: valid for the period defined in the authorisation without exceeding one year.

 Assignment of mining rights

-Assignment of mining titles remains subject to the approval of the Minister of Mines.20
+Assignment of mining titles remains subject to the approval of the Minister of Mines.21

-The procedure of transferring a mining title is described in Decree No. 2017-036 dated 26 January 2017 relating to the management of mining title that also describes the procedure for assignment, transmission, merger, spin-off and transformation of mining title.
+The procedure for the transfer of a mining title is set out in Decree No. 2017-036, which also describes the procedure for assignment, transmission, merger, spin-off and transformation of mining title.
 The transferee must offer the same guarantees as the transferor of the mining title for the execution of the obligations stipulated under the Mining Code.